SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: Introduction

 \section{Introduction}

 The physical and chemical state of the interstellar medium (ISM) plays a key role in determining the star formation rate (SFR) of a galaxy and is therefore of immense importance for understanding galaxy evolution.
-Macroscopic galactic events like starbursts and mergers create pressure and density waves that determine where and how the giant molecular clouds (GMCs) form in which stars and planets grow \citep[e.g.][]{colombo2014,sun2018,chevance2020,alves2020}.
+Macroscopic galactic events such as starbursts and mergers create pressure and density waves that determine where and how the giant molecular clouds (GMCs) form in which stars and planets grow \citep[e.g.][]{colombo2014,sun2018,chevance2020,alves2020}.

-Resolved observations of nearby clouds and detailed simulations that track individual cores in GMCs from initial perturbations to final collapse, can probe the actual density distribution above the highest density achievable in cosmological simulations.
-Both observations and numerical work to this effect have determined that the dense gas in molecular clouds (with extinctions $A_v >1$ and/or $n > 10^3$~cm$^{-3}$) typically has a density PDF with a power-law tail at the high end set by gravitational collapse \citep{Klessen2000,Kainulainen2009,Collins12a,Girichidis2014,Burkhart2015,schneider2015MNRAS.453L..41S,Lombardi2015AA,burkhart2017,Mocz2017,padoan2017ApJ...840...48P,Chen2018,Alves2017AA}.
-The low density portion of the density probability density function (PDF) might follow a log-normal shape but this is highly uncertain due to selection effects, completeness, and the influence of stellar feedback \citep{Alves2017AA,Chen2018}.
+Resolved observations of nearby clouds and detailed simulations that track individual cores in GMCs from initial perturbations to final collapse can probe the actual density distribution above the highest density achievable in cosmological simulations.
+Both observations and numerical work to this effect have determined that the dense gas in molecular clouds (with extinctions $A_v >1$ and/or $n > 10^3$~cm$^{-3}$) typically has a density probability distribution function (PDF) with a power law tail at the high end set by gravitational collapse \citep{Klessen2000,Kainulainen2009,Collins12a,Girichidis2014,Burkhart2015,schneider2015MNRAS.453L..41S,Lombardi2015AA,burkhart2017,Mocz2017,padoan2017ApJ...840...48P,Alves2017AA,Chen2018}.
+The low-density portion of the density PDF might follow a lognormal shape but this is highly uncertain due to selection effects, completeness, and the influence of stellar feedback \citep{Alves2017AA,Chen2018}.

-On galactic scales, it becomes too computationally expensive for simulations to model the fragmentation and collapse of each cloud, not to mention the subsequent stellar feedback processes.
-Instead, parametrizations are used as for example in the cosmological simulations \simba \citep{dave2019} and IllustrisTNG \citep{weinberger2017,pillepich2018}.
+On galactic scales, it becomes too computationally expensive for simulations to model the collapse and fragmentation of each cloud, not to mention the subsequent stellar feedback processes.
+Instead, parameterizations are used, for example in the cosmological simulations \simba \citep{dave2019} and IllustrisTNG \citep{weinberger2017,pillepich2018}.
 In \simba, an \molH-based SFR recipe is used where the amount of \molH is estimated from the metallicity and local column density following the sub-grid model of \cite{krumholz2011}.
 In IllustrisTNG, gas with density $n \gtrsim0.1\,$\cc is allowed to form stars in accordance with the empirically defined Kennicutt-Schmidt relation.
-Both simulations lack the resolution to track individual stars, and instead assume a \citet{Chabrier2003} initial mass function for stellar populations formed.
+Both simulations lack the resolution to track individual stars and instead assume a \citet{Chabrier2003} initial mass function (IMF) for stellar populations formed.